 What is a Cell Reference

-A cell reference refers to the value of a different cell or cell range on the current worksheet or a different worksheet within the spreadsheet.
+A cell reference in Excel refers to the value of a different cell or cell range on the current worksheet or a different worksheet within the spreadsheet.
 A cell reference can be used as a variable in a formula.

 The simplest cell reference appears as a simple mention of the referred cell after an equal sign.
 For example (=C5) refers to the value within cell C5.
 It means that the value of the current cell is equal to the value of C5.

 The notation (=A1:C6) refers to cell range A1 through C6.
 Independently it doesn’t mean anything and Excel will return standard error #VALUE!
 You can find more information about standard Excel errors in our Excel Guideline for Professionals: Don’t Neglect Excel Errors!